Grow Food for Good®

 Would you like to contribute to the food security of your community?
-You can do any of the following:
+You can do one or more of the following:

 Produce

-- Identify a senior home or church where Kinship Farm can install a planting bed that will feed local residents and donate any excess, through GFG, to a local food pantry.
+• Identify a group home or church who would be willing to receive a planting bed from Kindship Farm in order to feed local residents and donate any excess, through GFG, to a local food pantry.

 Eggs